+44 (0)2080591059 [email protected]

 Diversity and Inclusion Statement

-We celebrate diverse perspectives and backgrounds, understanding that a rich mix of experiences drives more innovative and effective solutions for our SME and infrastructure clients.
+CFBL celebrates diverse perspectives and backgrounds, understanding that a rich mix of experiences drives more innovative and effective solutions for our SME and infrastructure clients.
 Examples of how we achieve this are by:

-• Hosting cultural-awareness and unconscious-bias workshops to broaden understanding and empathy across the firm
+• Hosting cultural-awareness and unconscious-bias workshops to broaden understanding and empathy across the firm.

-• Encouraging employee-led resource groups that share experiences and best practices for inclusive teamwork
+• Encouraging employee-led resource groups that share experiences and best practices for inclusive teamwork.

-• Tracking diversity metrics in recruitment, promotions, and project staffing to ensure balanced representation
+• Tracking diversity metrics in recruitment, promotions, and project staffing to ensure balanced representation.

 Equal Employment Opportunity Policy